Demand Elasticity

 Definition

-Demand elasticity measures the relationship between changes in the quantity consumed of a product and changes in its price.
-It reflects how sensitive consumers are to price changes.
-Mathematically, demand elasticity is usually expressed as the percentage change in quantity demanded divided by the percentage change in price.
+Demand elasticity measures the relationship between changes in the quantity demanded of a product and changes in its price.
+It is expressed mathematically as the ratio of the percentage change in quantity demanded to the percentage change in price.
+Demand elasticity helps economists understand how supply and demand for a product change with price variations.

 Origin